Personal finance

 If you are saving for retirement, we believe that Coronation Balanced Plus, our flagship pre-retirement fund, is the most suitable option for your retirement savings.
 The fund offers investors the highest exposure to growth assets and offshore exposure within Regulation 28 limits, allowing investors to maximise capital growth.

-As is clear from the prior graph, an investment in the average high equity balanced fund more than 28 years ago would have grown your capital by 26 times (in nominal terms) as at the end of October 2024, whereas a similar investment in the Coronation Balanced Plus Fund, which has outperformed the category average by a seemingly small 1.6% p.a. after fees, would have grown your capital by more than 38 times over this same period.
+This level of outperformance compounded over time, can add significantly to your investment outcome.
+As is clear from the prior graph, an investment in the average high equity balanced fund almost 29 years ago would have grown your capital by 27 times (in nominal terms) as at end January 2025, whereas a similar investment in the Coronation Balanced Plus Fund, which has outperformed the category average by a seemingly small 1.5% p.a. after fees, would have grown your capital by just shy of 40 times over this same period.

 Achieving tax efficiency with a Retirement Annuity